Moving forward: Lynnwood Link construction coming this spring

 Some of the first visible signs of this progress will come in the form of Sound Transit’s tree replacement program.

-Building the mostly elevated light rail line in the public right-of-ways along I-5 between Northgate and Lynnwood will entail removing approximately 4,200 trees and replacing them with approximately 20,000 trees.
+Building the mostly elevated light rail line in the public right-of-ways along I-5 between Northgate and Lynnwood will entail removing approximately 5,300 trees and replacing them with more than 20,000 trees.

 As much as possible, Sound Transit will select native, adaptive plant and tree species for replacement.
 The agency will be planting larger trees and monitoring most of the trees for an extended period to ensure their survival.